-In fairness, it is probably way too early to start this type of discussion.
-The device hasn’t been around for very long and it is only on its first firmware update.
+In fairness, the device hasn’t been around for very long.
 A battery drain with certain configurations of the watch might be a price you need to pay if you are an early adopter.

 The company has had these types of problems before.
-You just need to go back a few weeks for the most recent occurrence.
+You just need to go back a couple of months for the most recent occurrence.
 Firmware update 21.00 for Garmin Fenix 6 brought a bunch of useful features.
 But for some users it also brought heavy battery consumption.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!